BCBA® Certification & Requirements: A Step-by-Step Guide

 There’s perhaps nothing more puzzling than human behavior.
 For people living with autism, ADHD, traumatic brain injuries, addiction, or any number of other behavior-altering circumstances, finding the right person to help is top priority.
 In many cases, they turn to BCBAs®: Board Certified Behavior Analysts®.

 BCBAs® go through years of academic study, internships, and thorough testing to earn their credentials and become experts in applied behavior analysis.
-In fact, many states require behavior analysts to hold a state-issued license and BCBA® certification to practice.
+In fact, most states now require behavior analysts to hold a state-issued license and BCBA® certification to practice.

 Whether you’re in the earliest stages of your applied behavior analysis education or looking to advance your career, here’s what you should know about becoming a BCBA® and how to do it in four steps.